ncd23/databases/syllabus.md

 The final project that will be assigned will require pulling together all the knowledge you have accrued through the course and implementing a fully functional program.
 You'll be able to come up with the overall concept yourself.
 But, you'll be expected to lay out a set of specifications and the project will be judged based on the same criteria as homework assignments.

+## Readings

-Readings: there will be a variety of reading assigned for the first few weeks.
+There will be a variety of reading assigned for the first few weeks.
 The expectation is that you will have read the material ahead of class, so everyone is prepared with questions to discuss.
 This comes into play in the participation aspect of your grade.

 ## Grades

 Your grade for the course will be determined as follows:

 * Participation